ishengtsai/IntroToGenomics/emcgs.rst

 This page is part of the `Ecology Master Class <http://tigp-biodiv.biodiv.tw/index.php/emt-tigp-signature-course/>`_.
 We will take the sequences that we sampled and produced from MinION platform and see if we can retrieve the mitochondrial genome!

+Relevant reading:

+1. `Genome skimming for next-generation biodiversity analysis <https://doi.org/10.1016/j.tplants.2015.06.012>`_

-Relevant reading: `Utilisation of Oxford Nanopore sequencing to generate six complete gastropod mitochondrial genomes as part of a biodiversity curriculum <https://www.biorxiv.org/content/10.1101/2022.03.24.485721v1>`_
+2. `Utilisation of Oxford Nanopore sequencing to generate six complete gastropod mitochondrial genomes as part of a biodiversity curriculum <https://www.biorxiv.org/content/10.1101/2022.03.24.485721v1>`_

 ==========================================